graphql-nexus/nexus/docs/getting-started.md

 It builds upon the primitives of `graphql-js` and similar to the schema-first approach, it uses the type names rather than per-type object references to build the schema.
 What this means is you won't end up with a ton of confusing imports just to build out your types, side-stepping the dreaded circular import problem.

-GraphQLiteral was designed with TypeScript/JavaScript intellisense in mind, and makes use of TypeScript generics, conditional types, and type merging to provide as much type coverage as possible out of the box.
-Read more about how you can [configure](typescript-setup.md) your project to best take advantage of this.
+GraphQLiteral was designed with TypeScript/JavaScript intellisense in mind, and makes use of TypeScript generics, conditional types, and type merging to provide full type coverage out of the box.
+Try it out in the [playground](/playground) to see what we mean!

 ## Installation